4dn-dcic/4dn-cloud-infra/docs/setup.rst

 application and that the orchestrating user has access.
 Comments seek to guide the user on where to find each value::

     # Required props for deployment
-    deploying_iam_user = "the power IAM user who is orchestrating the infrastructure" Auth0Client = "Get from Auth0"
+    deploying_iam_user = "the power IAM user who is orchestrating the infrastructure (may soon not be needed)" Auth0Client = "Get from Auth0"
     Auth0Secret = "Get from Auth0"
     ENV_NAME = "desired env_name, for example: cgap-mastertest"